AlbertoRoca96/code-puppy-gui-git/README.md

 Endpoints:

 - `GET /api/health` → `{ "status": "ok" }`
-- `POST /api/run` → `{ exitCode, logs, response, stderr }`
+- `POST /api/chat` → proxies to Synthetic’s OpenAI-compatible endpoint so the web UI can do low-latency chat completions (requires `SYN_API_KEY`).

-Each call spawns `python -m code_puppy_gui.worker` behind the scenes and streams its output.
+- `POST /api/run` → `{ exitCode, logs, response, stderr }` for the legacy worker shell-out.

+Each `api/run` call spawns `python -m code_puppy_gui.worker`, while `api/chat` simply relays to the SYN-hosted model of your choice.
 Deploy this anywhere FastAPI is supported.
 Remember to provision the `SYN_API_KEY` (or any other provider keys) as secrets on the host.

 ---